23XI Racing, Front Row file injunction to compete as chartered NASCAR teams during lawsuit

 “Because of our love for the sport and our determination to maintain the race team we have built, we are determined to race next year even if we have to do so on an ‘open’ basis but at some point, the losses may become so severe that we simply cannot continue,” Jenkins said in filings.

-NASCAR could consider granting it only from the standpoint that should it lose a case that goes to trial, it would then be required to pay damages that no doubt would include the losses from operating as an open team.
+NASCAR could consider granting it only from the standpoint that should it lose a case that goes to trial, it would then be required to pay damages that no doubt would include the losses from 23XI and Front Row operating as open teams.

 23XI Racing and Front Row Motorsports have also filed a motion for ‘expedited discovery’ which requests the court to provide their legal team access to documents and files from NASCAR executives Jim France, Lesa France Kennedy, Ben Kennedy, Steve O’Donnell, Steve Phelps, and Scott Prime.